renuka-alai1210/renuka-alai1210/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Data Science
+- 🔭 I’m currently working on ...Data Science projects that involve Natural Language Processing (NLP).
-- 🌱 I’m currently learning ...Computer Vision
+- 🌱 I’m currently learning ...Computer Vision techniques to expand my skillset.
 - 💬 Ask me about ...Machine Learning, Statistics and Probability, NLP, OpenCV
 - 📫 How to reach me: ...renukaalai@gmail.com
 -->